-Observations #3, #7, and #11 carry a higher-level weight than the other observations.
+Observations #3, #7, and #11 (starting on page 26) carry a higher-level weight than the other observations.
 The universal use of Acts 2:42-47 to define health, and the contextual and organizational concerns of Scripture, various authors, and experience help us to categorize the two sides.